 In addition to being costly, a multi-ERP system method runs the risk of losing valuable product data.
 There’s a loss of centralized control around information because the data is spread out across various systems.

 PIM centralizes disparate data into a single location and it can effectively ‘sit’ on top of an ERP and funnel everything into one source.

 “If online is a big channel for you, then it’s essential that you have ERP and PIM.
 ERP will help with forecasting, replenishing stock and ordering from suppliers.
 But PIM gives you the opportunity to market all that data with the least amount of effort.”

-Scott Hanson, Senior Solutions Specialist at Pimberly
+Senior Solutions Specialist at Pimberly

 So, rather than thinking of PIM as a replacement for ERP, think of it as a necessary enhancement.
 While an ERP is good for managing the business processes behind products, it lacks the depth of functionality needed to create rich product experiences.
 PIM technology provides that depth.
-It helps to fulfil the omnichannel demands of the modern buyer.
+It helps fulfill the omnichannel demands of the modern buyer.
 It helps put the right products in front of the right people to increase sales.

 By integrating PIM and ERP together, you’ll transform the way you manage your products.
 You’ll be able to stand out in a world where customer demand for more information is at an all-time high.

-Integrate Your ERP with Pimberly
+Integrating your ERP with Pimberly